dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-QRCodeDetails.md

 ### QRCodeDetails

-Initializes a new instance of the QRCodeDetails class.
+The constructor.
+Initializes a new instance of the `QRCodeDetails` class.

 ```java
 QRCodeDetails()